Prinston/Library-management-system-API/README.md

 - `PUT /api/borrowers/{id}`: Update a borrower
 - `DELETE /api/borrowers/{id}`: Delete a borrower

+### Authentication

+- `POST /auth`: Create a new user with username, email, and password.
+- `POST /auth/token`: Generate an access token for authentication.

 ## Configuration
 - Database URL: Set the database URL in the `database.py` file